openSUSE/news-o-o/_posts/2008-02-25-fosdem-2008-its-over.markdown

     * Very interesting community talks from the Jordis, nice to meet you guys, and Benjamin.

-    * We recorded all talks, you will find them with the slides on the openSUSE [wiki](http://en.opensuse.org/FOSDEM2008), keep in mind that JÃ¼rgen and Tom need some time for cutting/encoding.
+    * We recorded all talks, you will find them with the slides on the openSUSE [wiki](http://en.opensuse.org/FOSDEM2008), keep in mind that Jürgen and Tom need some time for cutting/encoding.